-NOW AVAILABLE!!
 Award-winning DVD of his last concert!

 With a donation of $30 or more to the Doc Ross Scholarship, this DVD of Doc’s last concert is yours to enjoy!
 (Your donation covers the cost of the DVD, packaging, and shipping/handling, while providing a gift to the scholarship.)

 The Foundation for Mott Community College

 1401 E. Court St.